sdmoran/sigmapi-web/docs/api/Mafia/v0/Mafia_v0.md

                                               //     often they can can use them 'night_immune':        Boolean,           // Whether this role is immune to attack and
                                               //     conversion at night
-    'immune_to_seduction': Boolean            // Whether this role is immune to seduction by
+    'immune_to_seduction': Boolean,           // Whether this role is immune to seduction by
-                                              //     Escorts and Hookers }
+                                              //     Escorts and Hookers
+    'appears_guilty':      Boolean,           // Whether this role appears guilty when
+                                              //     investigated
+    'min_in_game':         Integer,           // Minimum occurences of this role in a game 'max_in_game':         Integer,           // Maximum occurences of this role in a game, or
+                                              //     None if there is no maximum.
+    'win_condition':       String,            // If this role's faction is Rogue, then the
+                                              //     win condition for this role.
+Else, None.
+    'other_details':       String,            // Other details about the functioning of this
+                                              //     role in the game, or None.
+}
 ```